akshayvadher/akshayvadher.github.io/content/posts/the-programming-language-i-am-excited-to-use/index.md

 ![programming lauguage image](markus-spiske-gcgves5H_Ac-unsplash.jpg)

-When you starting a new project, choosing a programming language is a hard choice.
+When you are starting a new project, choosing a programming language is a hard choice.
 Here is my take.

-On one had you might want to chose a _cool_ languge but on other hand you might want to chose a _stable_ language.
+On one hand, you might want to choose a _cool_ language but on another hand, you might want to choose a _stable_ language.
 ## For
-web servers or any _general-purpose production_ system
+Web servers or any _general-purpose production_ system

+_Disclaimer_

+_Before you read further, I want to clarify that languages and frameworks are just tools, they don't guarantee success, the way you design and code your system makes all the difference, tools will just help you ease the process if used correctly._

 ---
 ## My criteria